liorpardo7/CloudAuditPro/PLATFORM_PAGES_UPDATE_PLAN.md

 - This plan should be reviewed with design/UX before implementation.
 - All changes should be made in the `update-platform-pages-for-full-audit` branch.
 - After implementation, update onboarding and help docs to match new navigation.
+- All pages from AUDIT_ITEM_PAGE_MAPPING.md are now present in the sidebar/main menu, including the new BigQuery submenu item for Slot Utilization & Reservation Sizing.

 ## AuditFlow Platform Page Completion Plan